amicoleo/messagebox/README.md

 - Fix menu resizing on small screens
-- Scrolling info panel on iPhones
+- Scrolling info panel on iPhones - clunky
+- Credit links on info panel.
+Impossible to touch

--
+- mobile
+	- text is not a link
+	- background is not a link

+	because it's easy to mistake with scrolling on the screen